Hickory Grove Christian School: Academics

 The High School offers a full honors track as well as 11 AP classes including English Language and Composition, English Literature and Composition, Biology, Chemistry, Physics I, Statistics, Calculus AB, US History, US Government and Politics, Human Geography and Computer Science.

 In May 2015, 79 HGCS students took a total of 128 Advanced Placement exams with 16 students earning a 5 on one or more AP Exams; 24 students earned a 4 on one or more AP Exams; 31 students earned a 3 on one or more AP Exams.
 The mean SAT scores for the Class of 2015 were: Critical Reading – 521, Mathematics – 516, and Writing – 517, SAT score of 1037, and total composite score of 1554.
 The mean ACT scores for the Class of 2015 were: English – 24.3, Mathematics – 22.8, Reading – 22.8, and Science – 23.3, and a total composite score of 23.7.

 In 2015, 96% of HGCS graduates went on to attend colleges/universities; 20% of those began their college career in a two year program; 4% of HGCS graduates entered the military.

 Starting in January 2016, HGCS High School students have the opportunity for a concurrent dual enrollment agreement with The College at Southeastern.

 Athletics

 HGCS Athletics is made up of 28 teams participating in 14 different sports for our student body beginning in the sixth grade.

 HGCS is a member of the North Carolina Independent Schools Athletic Association (NCISAA).
 Varsity teams compete at the 3A level and are members of the Metrolina Athletic Conference (MAC).
 Since joining the NCISAA in 2002, the Lions have 57 State playoff appearances, 22 State Final Fours, 5 State Runner Up finishes, 7 State Championships, and 2 Individual State Championships.
 Since becoming a member of the MAC Conference, our teams have won 48 Regular Season and Conference Tournament Championships.

 Sports include football, men's and women's soccer, volleyball, cheerleading, cross country, men's and women's basketball, swimming, men's and women's tennis, baseball, softball and golf.

-Fine arts

-HGCS has a drama program, dance program, and visual arts classes.
-They also have a beginning, intermediate, and high school band.